GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/6-lab.md

 ## Exercise 1

-The TypeScript code below contains two interfaces: `Loan` and `ConventionalLoan`.
+The TypeScript code in the project contains two interfaces: `Loan` and `ConventionalLoan`.
 It also contains three functions:

 - `calculateInterestOnlyLoanPayment`, which calculates the payment for an interest only loan.
 - `calculateConventionalLoanPayment`, which calculates the payment for a  conventional loan.